filamentphp/filament/packages/infolists/docs/03-entries/06-repeatable.md

 ## Removing the styled container

-By default, each item in a repeatable entry gets wrapped in a container styled as a card.
-This behavior can be disabled using `contained()`:
+By default, each item in a repeatable entry is wrapped in a container styled as a card.
+You may remove the styled container using `contained()`:

 ```php
 use Filament\Infolists\Components\RepeatableEntry;